Whole Organization Finance: Mapping Nonprofit Financial Leadership

 Now that you have identified the responsibilities of financial leadership, the next step is to determine the roles necessary to carry out those responsibilities and the tasks associated with them.
 Rather than looking to any one particular person or defaulting to a single position, you are better off focusing on the roles you need to complete each category.
 With this perspective, you can broaden your thinking to assign those roles to people in many different positions across the organization.
 This allows you to scale the distribution of financial leadership to any size organization and any organizational structure.

 To accomplish anything, someone has to do it.
-The first role is that of Doer.
+The first role is that of Implementer.
 For each responsibility or underlying task, you can determine who will implement the task or process the transaction.
 For some of the basic Day-to-Day responsibilities, you might assign these tasks in traditional fashion to the bookkeeper or staff accountant.
 For other responsibilities and tasks across the spectrum, you could choose a staff person, board member, or volunteer from outside the accounting team to complete the task.
-You need a Doer, but with the whole organization approach, you are free to pick the best possible person or persons from within your whole organization.
+You need an Implementer, but with the entire organization approach, you are free to pick the best possible person or persons from within your entire organization.